skypjack/entt/docs/md/entity.md

 only entities or get only some of the components, this should be the preferred approach.
 Note that the entity can also be excluded from the parameter list if not required, but this won't improve performance for multi component views.<br/>
-There exists also an alternative version of `each` named `less` that works exactly as its counterpart but for the fact that it doesn't return empty components to the caller.
+There exists an alternative version of `each` named `less` that works exactly as its counterpart but for the fact that it doesn't return empty components.

 As a side note, in the case of single component views, `get` accepts but doesn't strictly require a template parameter, since the type is implicitly defined: